-Pamela believes in community service.
-She is an active Rotarian and has served her club in several capacities including as board secretary and service projects chair.
+Pamela believes in community service, and she has served on several nonprofit boards and local government citizen committees.
+Pamela is an active Rotarian and has served her club in several capacities including as board secretary and service projects chair.
 Pamela is currently a member of the Rotary Club of Ybor City.
 Pamela is a member of the executive council for the Environmental and Land Use Section of the Florida Bar, and serves on the ELULS Treatise update committee.
-Pamela has in the past served on several other nonprofit boards and local government citizen committees.
+Pamela is also chair of the University Area Community Development Corporation Attainable Housing committee.